dotnet/docs-aspire/docs/deployment/overview.md

 ### The Aspir8 project

-There's an open-source project named **Aspir8**, which handles the generation of deployment YAML based on the .NET Aspire app host manifest.
+**Aspir8**, an open-source project, handles the generation of deployment YAML based on the .NET Aspire app host manifest.
 The project outputs a .NET global tool that can be used to perform a series of tasks, resulting in the generation of Kubernetes manifests:

 - `aspirate init`: Initializes the **Aspir8** project in the current directory.
 - `aspirate generate`: Generates Kubernetes manifests based on the .NET Aspire app host manifest.